Scenic road through vineyards to the Pyrenees mountains.

 Here are a few ideas for activities:

-- Serious Climbing: For experienced climbers, there are numerous peaks that offer a significant challenge.
+• Serious Climbing: For experienced climbers, numerous peaks offer significant challenges.
 It’s best to go with a guide if you’re attempting anything technical.

 Exploring Protected Nature Parks